 In addition to the EYHA Parent and Participant Guide, the following document outlines guidelines for EYHA 2020-2021 season for EYHA teams.

 Any player, or family member, who has been exposed, on quarantine, awaiting test results, or has tested positive, must be reported to EYHA Safety Director, Mike Cada, for proper contact tracing & notification.
+These individuals should avoid all EYHA sanctioned activities until a plan of action has been determined.

 Per CDC, “Quarantine is used to keep someone who might have been exposed to COVID-19 away from others.
 Quarantine helps prevent spread of disease that can occur before a person knows they are sick or if they are infected with the virus without feeling symptoms.”